klasmodin/klasmodin.github.io/_posts/2025-03-17-what-is-the-matrix.md

 <!-- The discovery is important because it allows mental pictures of geometry to guide our intuition about hydrodynamics. -->

-Consider a mountaineer walking along _geodesics:_ whenever she pauses to look back at a point she passed before, she couldn't have made it from that point to where she is via a shorter path.
+Consider a mountaineer walking along _geodesics_.
+That is to say, she walks along a path such that whenever she pauses to look back at a point she passed before, she couldn't have made it from that point to where she is via a shorter path.
 Imagine now two such mountaineers walking next to each other along a mountain ridge shaped like a saddle.
 The ridge has negative curvature, which implies that the mountaineers eventually diverge from each other, ending up on different sides of the mountain.
-On the other hand, if they were walking in a crater, or near the top of a hill, where curvature is positive, they'd converge towards each other and eventually cross paths.
+On the other hand, if they'd be walking in a crater, or near the top of a hill, where curvature is positive, they'd converge towards each other and eventually cross paths.
 Thus, geodesic motion is stable (i.e., converging) where curvature is positive and unstable (i.e., diverging) where it's negative.
 Now comes the leap of thought: just like the curvature of a two-dimensional surface signify stability, the curvature of hydrodynamics reveals stability of fluid motion.